melobio/SymVelo/README.md

 ### VeloAE Pre-training

 We modified VeloAE to better coordinate with SymNet, the modified VeloAE is in ``VeloAE`` folder.
-Take the [DentateGyrus dataset](./veloae-dentategyrus.ipynb) as an example, we can get a VeloAE pre-trained model, the velocity graph and metrics (ICVCoh and CBDir) via scvelo and VeloAe :
+Take the [DentateGyrus dataset](./veloae-dentategyrus.ipynb) as an example, we can get a VeloAE pre-trained model, the velocity graph and metrics (ICVCoh and CBDir) via VeloAe :

 ```
 ipython veloae-dentategyrus.ipynb